 DIY Sliding Diffuser Panels

-Along the long side of the studio that separates the shooting space from the makeup area, I have mounted a simple closet track that you can buy at a hardware store.
+Along the long side of the photography studio that separates the shooting space from the makeup area, I have mounted a simple closet track that you can buy at a hardware store.
 I have this mounted along the bottom of the soffet that covers the heating and air conditioning ducts.

 Now this was a key stroke of genius in setting up this space, because it serves several purposes.